European-XFEL/karabo-bridge-py/docs/protocol.rst

 ~~~~~~~~~~

 Karabo ``ImageData`` objects, holding images from cameras, are represented by a
 number of keys with a common prefix.
-This prefix is followed by:
+This keys following this prefix include:

 - ``.data``: numpy array
 - ``.bitsPerPixels`` int